astronomer/docs/astro/develop-project.md

   :::tip

   Older versions of the Astro runtime contain different versions of Python.
+To find the python version in an image, use
+  `docker run quay.io/astronomer/astro-runtime:5.0.0-base python --version`.
-To find the python version in an image, use `docker run quay.io/astronomer/astro-runtime:5.0.0-base`.
-The version numbers in the *Copy requirements directory* command above may need to be changed if a different version of Python is used.
+  The version numbers in the *Copy requirements directory* command above may need to be changed if a different version of Python is being used.

   :::